So, you’ve just completed a project for a client. You’re waiting for them to pay you for all the work you’ve done.

 From: [your name] To: [your client's name] Subject: Invoice payment due today Hi [client's name], I trust that you are a bit busy but I just wanted to send you a quick reminder that the payment for [the work you did] is due today.
 I've attached the invoice to this email.
 The total cost is [insert amount] and you can pay via [payment methods].
 Please let me know if you have any questions about the payment.
 Thanks, [your name].

 Avoid adding any other content to your email that could distract your customer from the fact that they have to pay you.
+The language used is still polite and informative.

-How to ask for a payment when your invoice is overdue
+Step 3: Ask for a payment when your invoice is overdue

 So you’ve emailed you customer several times but you haven’t heard back from them and they still haven’t paid you.

 Don’t go into panic mode straight away.
+It may because payment slipped your customer’s mind.

 Once an invoice is overdue, you should be firm about the fact that it is overdue and your customer needs to pay you.
 However, don’t be rude because it might mean that they are less likely to pay you.